Penguin Feeding Encounter

 Additional Information

-• To ensure the best experience for guests and our penguins, Interactive Penguin Feedings are for guests ages 12 and older.
-Guests 16 and under need to be accompanied by an adult over 18 years of age.
+• To ensure the best experience for guests and our penguins, Penguin Feeding Encounters are for guests ages 12 and older.

 • Book before you visit to guarantee your experience.
 Same-day registration is based on limited program availability and cannot be guaranteed.